<W解説>白菜の価格が高騰、将来は韓国産キムチが食べられなくなるかも?=韓国国民に衝撃を与えた外信記事

 In addition, the Korean household has a tradition of making kimchi with family and relatives in preparation for the winter when vegetables are no longer available.

-Kimchi making is such a big winter event that the weather forecast announces the kimchi front, which indicates the best time to make kimchi.
-The Korea Agro-Fisheries and Food Trade Corporation website explains the history of kimchi making,
+Kimchi making is such a big winter event that the weather forecast announces the Kimchi front, which tells the best time to make kimchi.
+The Korea Agro-Fisheries and Food Trade Corporation website explains the history of Kimchi making,

 According to this, although there is a description in the 1241 book "Dongguk Yi Sang-gukjip" of pickling radishes in salt to prepare for winter, it seems that the significance of this event as a major event was weak until around the 17th century.